Preparing Your Home

 Obesity is a real problem with dogs, but puppies shouldn't be worked too hard until their growth plates have closed.
 Exercising a puppy too much before then can cause joint problems, so make sure your puppy can stop exercising when it is tired.

 - FitPaws - FitPaws makes many great products to improve your puppy's balance, core strength, and body awareness.

 - Ruffwear Web Master Harness - The Ruffwear Web Master Harness is great for hiking because it is very secure and adjustable and has a handle on the top of it for you to help your puppy over tough obstacles.

 - Dog Backpack - The Ruffwear Approach Pack is great for hiking with your dog.
 It is adjustable and comfortable, and it has bags so your puppy can carry its own gear around, or just water bottles so it tires more easily.
 Be sure to not put too much weight in your puppy's backpack, especially while it is growing.

-An entire page about dog food is coming soon.
-Until then, please read Whole Dog Journal's article about what to look for in a dog food.
+Please read Whole Dog Journal's article about what to look for in a dog food.
 We love it because it is not biased toward any specific brand.
-We have personally had good experiences with Farmina N&D, Fromm, Hi-Tek, Orijen, Acana, Stella & Chewy's, Sojo's, and The Honest Kitchen.
+We have personally had good experiences with Canidae, Farmina N&D, Fromm, Hi-Tek, Orijen, Acana, Stella & Chewy's, Sojo's, and The Honest Kitchen.